schappim/mBot-Gitbook/section-1-chapter-2-assembly-part-1-chassis-motors-wheels-and-sensors.md

 ---

-In this chapter, you will learn about:
+**In this chapter, you will learn about:**

 * How to attach the two Direct Current \(DC\) motors to the mBot chassis
 * How to attach the line follower module and the mini wheel module to the mBot chassis
 * How to attach the range finder module to the mBot chassis

+---

+##### This is a hand-on activity.

+You will need the screwdriver that comes with the mBot, and the various parts supplied in the kit

 ---